 Make relevant pairings

 First, identify the criteria to match employees.
-When you are considerate and intentional in your peer matching, you create a strong team of individuals who can work successfully beside each other.
-You can use your knowledge of the employees or peer matching software to connect employees based on their goals and skills.
+When you are considerate and intentional in your peer mentor matching, you create a strong team of individuals who can work successfully beside each other.
+You can use your knowledge of the employees or mentor matching software to connect employees based on their goals and skills.

 Support mentoring relationships